we-are-Joinup/provider-api-doc/source/includes/_auth.md

 	}
 }
 ```
-> Or use this another code when we are accessing to another endpoint (authorization with your private token, and authentication with username of the user):
+> Or use this another code when we are accessing to another endpoint: Authorization with your private token.
+And Authentication with username (email) or with phone of the user:

 ```shell
 curl "api_endpoint_here" \